The Passing of the Torch

 In the matter of Jurisdiction, the Constitution clearly sets forth the ability of the federal government to extend "exclusive jurisdiction" over a few enumerated locations.
 Even considering the expansion of those locations by the Northwest Ordinance, those limitations were upheld by the Supreme Court for many years.
 Federal authority over the actions of individuals was extremely limited, and with few exceptions, existed only when authorized by Constitutional Amendment.
 Hence the absence of federal statutes against assassination or murder, until recently.

-Likewise, the jurisdiction of federal agencies was severally limited, and extended only to those cases which were well within the Interstate Commerce provisions.
+Likewise, the jurisdiction of federal agencies was severally limited, and extended only to those cases that were well within the Interstate Commerce or other specific provisions.
 The Supreme Court has struck down a number of laws, which, though they attempted to appeal to the interstate Commerce provision, were tied to the provision by such a stretch as to be deemed without Constitutional authority.
 The striking down of the federal "gun free school zones" is an example of an unlawful presumption on the authority of the federal government.

 Many federal agencies were created with a specific purpose.
-For example, the Bureau of Alcohol, Tobacco and Firearms (BATF) was instituted to act as a tax collection agency, under the Treasury Department.
+For example, the Bureau of Alcohol, Tobacco, and Firearms (BATF) was instituted to act as a tax collection agency, under the Treasury Department.
 Tax matters have always been considered, in this country, to be civil in nature, not criminal.

-These two agencies came together in 1993 in an attack on a religious group in Waco, Texas.
+These two agencies came together, in 1993, in an attack on a religious group in Waco, Texas.
 The incident began when the tax collection agency (BATF) entered upon lands recognized by McClellan County and the state of Texas, as a Church.
 When they entered, they entered with guns drawn and with every intention of entering the Church through windows and doors, without obtaining the consent of the Pastor of that Church.
 They also intended to shoot anyone who opposed that entry.
 And, they succeeded in both.

 After having four of their own killed (and killing seven of the Church members), they withdrew from their combat positions and regrouped, just a few hundred yards away from the Church – limiting access to only those deemed acceptable by the tax collection agency.

 Soon, they were reinforced by the investigators.
-Of course, they lied, but just a little bit, about what had occurred, so their bigger brother, the investigators, took family under wing and began an investigation which resulted in an armed camp, much akin to a military installation, and a defensive perimeter (crime scene) larger than any before ever envisioned.
+Of course, they lied, but just a little bit, about what had occurred, so their bigger brother, the investigators, took family under wing and began an investigation, which resulted in an armed camp, much akin to a military installation, and a defensive perimeter (crime scene) larger than any before ever envisioned.

 For fifty-one days, the tax collectors and investigators imposed every sort of mental anguish and abuse that they could concoct – upon the parishioners huddling, scared for their lives, inside of their flimsy Church.